phpman > man > dkms(8)

 This action allows you to create a debian binary package for a specified module / ver‐

-the basis for the package.
-Alternatively, if DKMS finds a file called /usr/src/<mod-
+basis for the package.
+Alternatively, if DKMS finds a file called /usr/src/<module>-<module-version>/<module>-dkms-mkdeb it will use that folder instead.
+In general, a DKMS tar‐

-a DKMS tarball is placed inside the contents of this package, and the package itself
+ball is placed inside the contents of this package, and the package itself calls various

-calls various DKMS commands to load this tarball, build and install modules on the end
+DKMS commands to load this tarball, build and install modules on the end user's system.

 mkbmdeb [module/module-version] [-k kernel/arch]